Luna Park, Cleveland: Luna Bowl tenants

-The Cleveland Panthers of the first American Football League and the Cleveland Bulldogs of the National Football League played their home games in Luna Bowl, and (after the dismantling of the amusement rides had begun) the Federal League Cleveland Green Sox, Negro league baseball teams Cleveland Stars (1932), Cleveland Giants (1933), and Cleveland Red Sox (1934) each played their home games at the ballfield that was originally adjacent to the football stadium.
+The stadium at Luna Park The Cleveland Panthers of the first American Football League and the Cleveland Bulldogs of the National Football League played their home games in Luna Bowl, and (after the dismantling of the amusement rides had begun) the Federal League Cleveland Green Sox, Luna Bowl was the home to Negro league baseball teams Cleveland Tigers (1928) Cleveland Stars (1932), Cleveland Giants (1933), and Cleveland Red Sox (1934).

+Collegiately, Case School of Applied Science defeated Western Reserve University 7–6 on November 19, 1927, during their annual rivalry football game, played only once at Luna Park.
+The winning touchdown was scored by Case's Frank Herzegh.

+Woodland Rink

+The roller rink was added to Luna Park when the park was sold to Matthew Bramley in 1910.
+The roller rink was known as the Woodland Rink.
 On December 12, 1938, the last vestige of the park, the skating rink, was destroyed by fire.
-In 1940, the Woodhill Homes housing development was built on the park site.

-Collegiately, Case School of Applied Science defeated Western Reserve University 7–6 on November 19, 1927 during their annual rivalry football game, played only once at Luna Park.
-The winning touchdown was scored by Case's Frank Herzegh.